For Lack of a Better Name: In popular culture

 A music video for "Ghosts 'n' Stuff" was released in August 2009.
-"Ghosts 'n' Stuff" was also featured on a promo for the Canadian edition of So You Think You Can Dance in 2010 and was in the 2020 music video game Fuser.
+"Ghosts 'n' Stuff" was also featured on a promo for the Canadian edition of So You Think You Can Dance in 2010; the track was also in the 2020 music video game Fuser.
 The beginning of the song is also featured in a Chinese opusculum by Song Xiaobao.
 The songs "FML" and "Hi Friend!" are featured on an episode of Gossip Girl where deadmau5 appeared as himself.
 "Strobe" as well as the track "Cthulhu Sleeps" from his next album 4×4=12 also went on to appear in an episode of Epic Meal Time, in which Deadmau5 also starred.